ryanthomasallen/ryanthomasallen.github.io/index.md

 # Overview

 I'm a PhD candidate at Harvard Business School.
-I conduct research at the intersection of innovation strategy, organization theory, and entrepreneurship.
+My research spans innovation strategy, organization theory, and entrepreneurship.

 I study how organizational context (like tools, culture, and structure) shapes strategy and innovation.
-My <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation</a> focuses on the setting of new product innovation.
+My <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">dissertation</a> focuses on new product innovation.
 In it, I develop and test new theories to explain when data-driven decision-making helps or hinders innovation.
 Click for more details:

 <details><summary>Click to display a brief dissertation summary</summary>
   See my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">research page</a> for full abstracts